Semen collection instructions – home collection

 Arrival and billing information

-Please be on time for your appointment: Due to the sensitive nature of sperm samples timing of the analysis is very important.
-Your scheduled appointment insures that an andrologist is ready and waiting to start the semen analysis immediately upon your arrival.
-Patient arriving late may compromise the results of their semen analysis due to the age of the sample.
+Please be on time for your appointment: Due to the sensitive nature of sperm samples, timing of the analysis is very important.
+Your scheduled appointment ensures that an andrologist is ready and waiting to start the semen analysis immediately upon your arrival.
+Patients arriving late may compromise the results of their semen analysis due to the age of the sample.

-Insurance and payment: Ovation Fertility and San Antonio IVF are not currently contracted with any insurance companies, and payment in full is due at the time of service.
+Insurance and payment: Ovation Fertility is not currently contracted with any insurance companies, and payment in full is due at the time of service.
 A receipt can be provided in order to submit for reimbursement from your insurance company.

 Test results will be sent to the patient’s physician.
 The test result can only be interpreted by the patient’s physician or by the testing personnel.